daedon/Fooocus-API-XYZ/README.md

-### A Fooocus image generator front end for Fooocus-API
+### A Fooocus image generator command line front end for Fooocus-API
 Reads Fooocus parameters and generates images for all permutations

 Requires Fooocus-API installed and running.